Vishwas1/voting-daap-2017/README.md

 ## Technology

- So Currently our app is devided into three parts
+ So Currently our app is devided into five major component.

- 1. Ethereum running on AWS Ec2 instance
+ 1. Ethereum running on AWS Ec2 instance as pvt block.
  2. Nodejs Admin app Deployed over Heroku
  3. Vuejs Based Mobile app which can be installed as Android build
  4. A mongo as a service as database
- 5. Adhaar Checksum for Adhaar validation
+ 5. Adhaar Checksum for Adhaar validation (future use India-Stack)

  When an Admin registers we do two things